Joseph-ER/CV/README.md

 - BA Drama and Theatre Arts
 - 1st Class Honours
-- I was an acgtive member of the Drama Society during my time at Goldsmiths, where I had a great time performing in the
+- I was an active member of the Drama Society during my time at Goldsmiths, where I had a great time performing for 2 consecutive years in the Drunk Shakespeare productions of 'Rumeo and Giniet' and 'MacBev'd'

 #### Black Belt in Karate!